pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 **First, Quick doesn’t mean dirty, as long as we make the right choices.** To build an insight tool in just one week is tricky, but thanks to those wonderful, ready-made, and open source projects such as TiDB, Docusaurus, and Echarts, we made it happen with efficiency and without compromising the quality.

 **Second, it’s crucial to select the right database, especially one that supports SQL.** TiDB is a distributed SQL database with great scalability and can handle both the transactional and real-time analytical workloads.
-With its help, we can process billions of rows of data with ease and use SQL commands to execute complicated real-time queries.
+With its help, we can process billions of rows of data with ease, and use SQL commands to execute complicated real-time queries.
 Further, using TiDB means we can leverage its resources to go to market faster and get feedback promptly.

-:::note

-### 📌 Contribute
 If you like our project or are interested in joining us, you’re welcome to **[submitting PRs here](https://github.com/pingcap/ossinsight)** to our GitHub repository.
 You can also follow us on [Twitter](https://twitter.com/OSSInsight) for the latest information.

+:::note

-### Join our workshop
+### 📌 Join our workshop

 If you want to get your own insights, you can [join our workshop](https://share.hsforms.com/1E-qtGQWrTVmctP8kBT34gw2npzm) and try using TiDB to support your own datasets.

 :::